TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/Xbox One.md

     int16le_t joystickX;
     int16le_t joystickY;

-    uint8_t consoleFunctions[14];
+    //!
+Notable issue: this is supposed to be 16 bytes according to the spec, not 14 uint8_t consoleFunctions[14];

     bool joystickClick() { return soloFlag && !(soloGreen | soloRed | soloYellow | soloBlue | soloOrange); }